 - Waiting 6 years

-Your CCJ can appear on your credit report in as little as a few days of the judgement being made yet if you can repay the full amount within 30 days all details will be completely removed from the Register of Orders and also from your credit report.
+Your CCJ can appear on your credit report in as little as a few days of the judgement being made yet if you can repay the full amount within one calendar month details will be completely removed from the Register of Orders and also from your credit report.

 Paying the debt in full after 30 days

-A CCJ will remain on your credit file for six years from the date of judgement whether marked as satisfied or unsatisfied.
+A CCJ will remain on your credit record for six years from the date of judgement whether marked as satisfied or unsatisfied.